ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ![](/workflow-3.svg)

-From this point, you can simply keep adding jobs to the workflow and it will keep track all dependencies.
-All you need to do is to define a job's immediate dependencies.
+From this point, you can keep adding jobs to the workflow and it will keep track all dependencies.
+All you need to do is to define a job's direct dependencies.

 ```php
 Workflow::new('Publish new podcast')